 How much do banks earn?

-The bank earns about 1% the of the total for deals below USD 1 Billion and about 0.2%-0.5% for deals above this amount.
+The investment bank earns about 1% of the total for deals below USD 1 Billion and about 0.2%-0.5% for deals above this amount.
 As such, for big deals, the bank earns about a few million, whereas hundreds of thousands can be earned from smaller deals.

 Equity issuances are done for several reasons:

 Companies need funds for expansion – this is the most common reason why companies issue equity.
 They would rather have equity than have liabilities with fixed payments of interest and amortization.

 Investors want a right exit – IPOs always spell good news for investing public.
 They think that companies do IPO because the future looks suitable for the company.
 As such, it brings higher valuation to the company.
 IPOs are great opportunities for the original investor to exit.
 They will earn the significant return on their income if they exit IPOs.